guzalm/lab3/README.md

 STEP 29: Started to check is stack is empty by method isEmpty().
 It prints true, because we did not add anything.

 STEP 30: Here I check two methods push() and size().
 Firstly, I added 4 elements to stack and checked the size.
 It prints 4, what says that methods work.

+STEP 31: I checked peek() method.
+It shows the top element in the stack.
+Beside to queue, the top element is here that one, which added the later(4).